Auguste Marie: Sainte-Anne hospital

 After the war, Marie resumed work at Villejuif for two years.
-In 1920, he was named to a post at the Sainte-Anne Hospital Center, first medical director of outside consultation and then directing the men's section a year later.
+In 1920, he was named to a post at the Sainte-Anne Hospital Center – first, as medical director of outside consultation and as director of the men's section a year later.

 He was among the first psychiatrists in France to experiment with malaria therapy, a method of curing neurosyphilis invented by Austrian physician Julius Wagner-Jauregg, for which he received the Nobel Prize in medicine.
 In malaria therapy, patients are deliberately infected with malarial parasites (Plasmodium) in order to induce fever, under the theory that an elevated body temperature cures the disease or reduces its symptoms.
 The patient then receives an antimalarial treatment such as quinine.
 A 2917 study of the treatment in a Dutch psychiatric hospital over the 1924-1954 period found that "well tolerated and Malaria Fever Treated patients had a significantly longer survival."
 Auguste Marie created a center of malaria therapy, the Centre d'impaludation at Sainte-Anne Hospital en 1923.

 From 1926 to his retirement in 1929, Auguste Marie served as director of admissions at Sainte-Anne.

 In 1927, thanks to a benefactor, the marquise de Ludre-Frolois, Auguste Marie was able to realize his goal of a museum with a first exhibition at the Vavin-Raspail gallery.
 Two years later, at the Max Bine gallery, he again organized an exhibition of artwork created by psychiatric patients.
 The exhibition showed works from the collections of the marquise, from that of Marie himself, but also from his colleagues, such as Joseph Rogues de Fursac.
 Some the works showed had been acquired by other collectors, notably André Breton.